Ontario Immigrant Nominee Program (OINP)

 In order to submit an EOI under the OINP’s PhD Graduate Stream, applicants need to meet all of the following criteria:

-• Applicants must have obtained their PhD from an eligible university in Ontario and two of the years of their PhD studies must have been completed while in Ontario on a valid study permit;
+• Applicants must have obtained their PhD from an eligible university in Ontario and two of the years of their PhD studies must have been completed while living and studying in Ontario on a valid study permit;

 • Applicants must have lived in Ontario on valid legal status for at least one year in the past two years before applying;